10 most popular breeds of adorable utility dog in the UK - including the adorable Boston Terrier

 Pastoral dogs account for several of the most consistently popular breeds, with the French Bulldog currently vying with the Labrador Retriever for the title of Britain’s top dog.

-These are the 10 most popular breeds of pastoral dog in the UK, according to Kennel Club registrations in 2020.
+These are the 10 most popular breeds of pastoral dog in the UK, according to Kennel Club registrations.

 Read more: